ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Boot volumes
 {: #block-storage-vpc-boot-volumes}

-When you create an instance with a stock image, a 100 GB boot volume is created and attached to the instance by default.

-When you create an instance from a custom image, you can specify a boot volume capacity of 10 GB to 250 GB, depending what the image requires.
-If the custom image is smaller than 10 GB, the boot volume capacity is rounded up to 10 GB.
-If the boot volume exceeds 250 GB, the virtual server instance fails to successfully boot.
+When you create an instance, you can specify if the boot volume is to be populated with a stock or custom image, or a snapshot.
+The capacity of the boot volume is dependent on the minimum provisioned size of the image or the size of the snapshot.
+It must be the same or larger than the size of the image or snapshot.
+Most stock images require a 100 GB boot volume.
+Some Linux stock images can be installed on a boot volume with capacity of as little as 10 GB, while some Windows stock images require a minimum of 40 GB.
+If you're importing a custom image, its minimum provisioned size can be 10 - 250 GB.
+Images that are smaller than 10 GB are rounded up to 10 GB.

 If you use the console to provision the instance, you can select between the `general-purpose` and the `sdp` profile before the instance is created.
 When you provision a boot volume from the CLI, with the API, or Terraform, you can specify any of the profiles from the `tiered`, `custom`, or `defined performance` volume profile families.

+Boot volumes can be expanded up to 250 GB when you're using one of the first-generation profiles.
+When you use a second-generation volume profile, such as `sdp`, you can increase the boot volume capacity up to 32,000 GB.
+After the boot volume capacity is increased, it can't be decreased.

+Boot volumes that are larger than 250 GB can't be used to create a custom image.
+{: note}

 By default, boot volumes are encrypted by IBM-managed encryption.
 Optionally, you can use your own root keys (CRKs) by choosing customer-managed encryption during instance creation (see [Customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption)).